top of page

 12. Remembering the important stuff

-Writing dates on a whiteboard on upcoming hospital appointments or day trips is a useful way to have an overview of everything coming up all on one page.
+Writing dates on a whiteboard for upcoming hospital appointments or day trips is a useful way to have an overview of everything coming up on one page.

 This helps everyone involved to remember the dates rather than just one person.
 It is also incredibly satisfying to simply wipe it off and it 'be gone', not just ticked off or scribbled out.